 Location.
 40° 50.031′ N, 73° 58.121′ W. Marker is in Edgewater, New Jersey, in Bergen County.
 Marker can be reached from the intersection of River Road and Glenwood Avenue, on the left when traveling south.
+Located in Veterans Field.
 Touch for map.
-Located in Veterans Field.
 Marker is in this post office area: Edgewater NJ 07020, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Edgewater Vietnam Veterans Monument (about 500 feet away, measured in a direct line); Edgewater Veterans Memorial (about 700 feet away); Edgewater World War II Memorial (about 700 feet away); Vriessendael (approx. 0.2 miles away); Edgewater World War I Monument (approx. 0.4 miles away); Christopher Columbus Memorial Plaza (approx. half a mile away); Burdett's Landing (approx. 0.7 miles away); Palisades Amusement Park (approx. ¾ mile away).
+Edgewater Vietnam Veterans Monument (about 500 feet away, measured in a direct line); For Whom The Bell Tolls (about 700 feet away); Edgewater World War II Memorial (about 700 feet away); Vriessendael (approx. 0.2 miles away); Edgewater World War I Monument (approx. 0.4 Christopher Columbus Memorial Plaza (approx. half a mile away); Burdett's Landing (approx. 0.7 miles away); Palisades Amusement Park (approx. ¾ mile away).
 Touch for a list and map of all markers in Edgewater.